Upbeat music plays.

 Visual: Wide shot of Leanne and Lucho arriving in front of the Gallipoli: The Scale of Our War exhibition.
 Lucho explains the exhibition to Leanne as we cut to clips inside of the exhibition, occasionally cutting back to them talking.

 Audio: So here we are at Gallipoli: The Scale of Our War.
 It’s an exhibition that was made by the team over at Wētā Workshop.
-It tells the story of eight New Zealanders in the first world war, and what makes it really special is that there are these statues that are 2.4 times the size of humans but hyper-realistic.
+It tells the story of eight New Zealanders in the First World War, and what makes it really special is that there are these statues that are 2.4 times the size of humans but hyper-realistic.
 You’ve got the hair coming out of their arms, taste buds on their tongue, but most importantly for me, it’s their eyes; they’re so realistic that you can really feel the sacrifice that these people made over 100 years ago.

 Visual: The succession of clips continues to music playing.